aandrew-me/tgpt/README.md

 # Terminal GPT (tgpt)

-This tool lets you use ChatGPT 3.5 in Terminal without any API KEYS.
+This tool lets you use ChatGPT 3.5 in Terminal **without API KEYS**.
 It communicates with the Backend of [Bai chatbot](https://chatbot.theb.ai).
 Its written in Go.

 # Usage
 ```